Terms of Service

 For month-to-month Services, Storm will provide a refund for the cancelled portion of monthly service Fees that you have paid in advance for Services.
 This refund will be pro-rated based on the number of days left in the last monthly billing cycle after cancellation.

 To the maximum extent permitted by law, one-time activation and installation fees are non-refundable.
 A re-stocking fee may apply to Equipment that you return or Equipment that has been ordered but not shipped.
 If Equipment that you have purchased has been shipped prior to Service cancellation, the fees for the Equipment are non-refundable.
-One-time activation and installation fees and restocking/Equipment fees are intended to recover costs and constitute a genuine pre-estimate of liquidated damages in the event that a month-to-month Service is cancelled.
+One-time activation and installation fees and restocking/Equipment fees are intended to recover costs and constitute a genuine pre-estimate of liquidated damages in the event that a Service is cancelled.

-38. How can I restore my Service(s) if they have been restricted, blocked, suspended, disconnected or terminated by Storm?
+39. How can I restore my Service(s) if they have been restricted, blocked, suspended, disconnected or terminated by Storm?

 Storm may, at its sole discretion, restore your Services, with or without conditions that may include:

-- Full repayment of outstanding amounts owing to Storm;
+1. Full repayment of outstanding amounts owing to Storm;

-- Compensation for costs incurred by Storm in connection with your breach of the Service Terms, including costs incurred to enforce your compliance; or
+2. Compensation for costs incurred by Storm in connection with your breach of the Service Terms, including costs incurred to enforce your compliance; or

-- Changes to your Fees on an ongoing basis
+3. Changes to your Fees on an ongoing basis

 Additional Terms

-39. Do I have to meet certain criteria to enter into this Agreement?
+41. Do I have to meet certain criteria to enter into this Agreement?

 Yes.
 By entering into this Agreement, you represent and warrant that you have reached the age of majority in the province or territory of Canada applicable to the Agreement and that you possess the legal right and ability to enter into this Agreement and use the Services in accordance with this Agreement.

-40. What is the process that applies to unresolved disputes with Storm?
+42. What is the process that applies to unresolved disputes with Storm?

-If you have a dispute about Services, Software, Equipment, about this Agreement, or about what we say outside this Agreement, then we want to resolve the dispute quickly and fairly, and will work with you in good faith to do so.
+The process for billing disputes is described in Section 11 of the Service Terms.
+More generally, if you have a dispute about Services, Software, Equipment, about this Agreement, or about what we say outside this Agreement, then we want to resolve the dispute quickly and fairly, and will work with you in good faith to do so.
 If you have tried to work with us but remain unsatisfied, then you have a right to escalate the dispute.
+Any unresolved dispute may be referred to voluntary single arbitrator arbitration.
+In such event, the fees for the arbitrator shall be shared equally by the parties.

-41. Which Court has jurisdiction over claims related to the Agreement?
+43. Which Court has jurisdiction over claims related to the Agreement?

 By entering into the Agreement, except where the Canadian Radio-television and Telecommunications Commission, the CCTS or an arbitrator has jurisdiction, you consent to the exclusive jurisdiction of courts located in the province in which your billing address is located.
 However, if your billing address is outside of Canada, you submit to the jurisdiction of the province or territory in which the Services are delivered.

-42. What laws apply to this Agreement?
+44. What laws apply to this Agreement?

 The Agreement is governed exclusively by and construed in accordance with the laws of the province or territory in which your billing address is located, but if your billing address is outside of Canada, the Agreement is governed exclusively by the laws of the province or territory in which the Services are delivered.

-43. What if parts of this Agreement become unenforceable?
+45. What if parts of this Agreement become unenforceable?

 If any part of this Agreement becomes outdated, prohibited or unenforceable, the remaining terms will continue to apply to you and Storm.
 Even if Storm decides not to enforce any part of this Agreement for any period of time, the term still remains valid and Storm can enforce it in the future.

-44. Can this Agreement be transferred?
+46. Can this Agreement be transferred?

 Storm may transfer or assign all or part of this Contract (including any rights in accounts receivable) at any time without prior notice or your consent.
 You may not transfer or assign this Agreement, your account(s) or the Service without Storm’s prior written consent.

-45. Do any terms or obligations of this Agreement apply after the cancellation or expiry of the Agreement?
+47. Do any terms or obligations of this Agreement apply after the cancellation or expiry of the Agreement?

 Yes.
 The cancellation, transfer or expiry of a Service Agreement or the Agreement shall not release you or us from any obligation which has accrued prior to that event, including but not limited to the obligation to pay any outstanding amounts owed for Services.